OUR PARISH - LITURGY SCHEDULE AND SERVICES

 Please join us for Holy Hour with Rosary and Benediction

-every Thursday before the First Friday of each month at 7 pm in Church.
+every Second Thursday of each month at 7 pm in Church.

 -----------------------------------------------------